COURSE REGISTRATION AND REQUIREMENTS

 - Students must enroll in the course during the semester when they are actually completing their internship (i.e., under normal circumstances, students may not receive retroactive credit for an internship completed in a previous semester).

-Graduate students who have been admitted to the Certificate in Editing and Publishing may register for ENC 5945 and should contact Dr. Hand with any questions or concerns.
+Graduate students in English and students who have been admitted to the Certificate in Editing and Publishing may register for ENC 5945 during the regular registration window.

 Undergraduate and graduate students may earn variable credit (from 1 to 6 semester hours) for an internship.